beckii0930/CSCI596_Final_Project/README.md

   <b>Figure 1.
 INO80 Chromatin Remodeler Cryo-EM Structure</b>
 </p>

 Chromatin Remodelers are protein complexes that can interact directly to consensed chromatin and displace nucleosomes to allow downstream Transcription Factors to access the underlying genomic DNA information.
 It does so using ATP hydrolysis.
 The recent influx of remodeler cystal structures shed lights on potential modes of nucleosome sliding but the detailed mechanism is unclear.
-Here, I investigated the mechanism of chromatin remodeler, INO80 using Coarse Grained Molecular Dynamics Simulations.
+Here, I investigated the DNA sliding mechanism of chromatin remodeler, INO80 using Coarse Grained Molecular Dynamics Simulations.

 ```
 The Biological Question:
-What is the moleclar mechanism INO80 uses to slide the nucleosome using ATP hydrolysis?
+What is the moleclar mechanism INO80 uses to slide the nucleosome DNA using ATP hydrolysis?
 ```
 ## II.
 Methods
 ### 1. Coarse Grain Molecular Dynamics